derfenix/photocatalog/README.md

 I use a smartphone and Syncthing to automatically sync my photos to my PC.
 However, if I clean up my phone's memory, the synced photos on my PC are deleted as well.
 To avoid this, I needed a solution to back up and organize my photos without manual effort.

-Dumping everything into one folder wasn't an option—finding anything later would be a nightmare.
+Dumping everything into one folder wasn't an option — finding anything later would be a nightmare.
 So, I built this tool in one evening to solve the problem.
 It has worked flawlessly for me and might help you too.
-If you encounter any issues, feel free to open a ticket—I'll do my best to assist.
+If you encounter any issues, feel free to open a ticket — I'll do my best to assist.

 ## Installation